egaskin/f1l-internship-emulator/README.md

 ##### Figures 3-7
 For multiple of the cancer cell lines, they performed further analysis by pooling real tumor cells with cell line cells then performing scRNA-seq on these to compare the expression profiles of the two.
 Most of the paper is devoted to exploring if RHPs *in vitro* (cancer cell lines) follow similar variation patterns *in vivo* (real tumors).

-[//]: # (various analyses on their expression profiles - hierarchical clusteri3ng, non-negative matrix factorization -)
+[//]: # (various analyses on their expression profiles - hierarchical clustering, non-negative matrix factorization -)

 #### Why did they do it?
 (Kinker et al's goal)
 The authors set out to discern if cancer cell lines adequately capture the cellular heterogeneity observed in real tumors.